bondii/Encyclopontus/README.md

 - [htmx in a Nutshell](https://htmx.org/docs/#introduction)
 - [htmx Reference](https://htmx.org/reference/)

-Now, to be completely fair and transparent I will warn you that I am using an unnecessarily complicated way of loading the content of the pages as a simple way of handling URL routing when deploying the site with GitHub Pages.
-It shouldn't be that difficult to figure out just looking in the <a href="https://github.com/bondii/Encyclopontus/blob/master/index.html">`index.html`</a> anyways, but if anything is unclear feel free to ask me and I'll happily try to explain.
+Routing is hash-based in <a href="https://github.com/bondii/Encyclopontus/blob/master/index.html">`index.html`</a>: each `#route` maps to `src/pages/<route>/index.html`.
+If anything is unclear feel free to ask me and I'll happily try to explain.